Intel Manufacturing Technician in Phoenix, Arizona

 You must possess the below minimum qualifications to be initially considered for this position.
 Preferred qualifications are in addition to the minimum requirements and are considered a plus factor in identifying top candidates.
 Experience listed below would be obtained through a combination of your school work/classes/research and/or relevant previous job and/or internship experiences.

 Possess an Associate of Science degree in Microelectronics, Electronic Engineering Technology, or Computer Electronic Engineering Technology; a Bachelor of Science degree in Engineering, Chemistry, Physics, or Biology, or equivalent military training.

 This U.S. position is open to U.S. Workers Only.
 A U.S. Worker is someone who is either a U.S. Citizen, U.S. National, U.S. Lawful Permanent Resident, or a person granted Refugee or Asylum status by the U.S. Government.
 Intel will not sponsor a foreign national for this position.

-Lift up to 25 lbs. twice a month, and spend the majority of time (>90% less break time) on the floor working on tool sets, walking 3-5 miles a day, and/or standing/sitting for 9 hours.
+Lift up to 25 lbs., and spend the majority of time (greater than 90% less break time) on the floor working on tool sets, walking 3-5 miles a day, and/or standing/sitting for 9 hours.

 Inside this Business Group

 As the world's largest chip manufacturer, Intel strives to make every facet of semiconductor manufacturing state-of-the-art -- from semiconductor process development and manufacturing, through yield improvement to packaging, final test and optimization, and world class Supply Chain and facilities support.
 Employees in the Technology and Manufacturing Group are part of a worldwide network of design, development, manufacturing, and assembly/test facilities, all focused on utilizing the power of Moore’s Law to bring smart, connected devices to every person on Earth